mhcrnl/ogcalc/doc/gtk-introduction.rst

 Objects
 -------

 GTK+ is an *object-oriented* (OO) toolkit.
-I'm afraid that unless one is aware of the basic OO concepts (classes, class methods, inheritance, polymorphism), this tutorial (and GTK+ in general) will seem rather confusing.
-On my first attempt at learning GTK+, I didn't understand it, but after I learnt C++, the concepts GTK+ is built on finally made sense.
+The tutorial does require knowledge of some basic OO concepts (classes, class methods, inheritance, polymorphism), or else this tutorial (and GTK+ in general) will seem rather confusing.

 The C language does not natively support classes, and so GTK+ provides its own object/type system, **GObject**.
-GObject provides objects, inheritance, polymorphism, constructors, destructors and other facilities such as reference counting and signal emission and handling.
-Essentially, it provides C++ classes in C.  The syntax differs a little from C++ though.
+GObject provides objects, inheritance, polymorphism, constructors, destructors and other facilities such as properties, reference counting and signal emission and handling.
+Essentially, it provides C++ classes in C with some additional bells and whistles.
+The syntax differs a little from C++ though.
 As an example, the following C++

 .. code-block:: c++